Abdulkhakim Ismailov: Early and later life

+Military career

-Abdulkhakim Ismailov, a native of Dagestan of the Kumyk ethnicity, was severely wounded five times during World War II, including the Battle of Stalingrad, but constantly returned to the frontline.
-According to his own words, he was born in Aksay village, not in Chagar otar, as stated officially.
+He was severely wounded five times during World War II, including the Battle of Stalingrad, but constantly returned to the frontlines.

-The iconic photograph of Raising a flag over the Reichstag has been compared to the picture of American Marines raising the Flag on Iwo Jima in the Pacific theater.
+The iconic photograph Raising a Flag over the Reichstag has been compared to the picture of American Marines raising the US flag on Iwo Jima in the Pacific theater.
 Photographer Yevgeny Khaldei recruited three Soviet soldiers for the picture – Aleksei Kovalyev, a teenager, held the flag over the Reichstag, while Ismailov and Aleksei Goryachev also appeared hoisting the flag in the photograph.
 Ismailov's role in the photograph remained unknown until Kovalyev identified Ismailov in a 1995 television documentary.
 Ismailov was honored as a Hero of Russia in 1996.

-Abdulkhakim Ismailov died in his native village of Chagar-Otar, Khasavyurtovsky District, Dagestan, Russia, on 17 February 2010, at the age of 93.
+In the image, Ismailov appears to be wearing two watches, which some speculate that this implies he looted at least one of them.
+As a result, the photo was edited.